- Use of Computing and Communication Facilities Policy

 It is essential that those requiring access to the University computing facilities be issued with a unique login and password.
 This password is not to be shared with, or used by, any other individual and failing to comply will be treated as a serious breach of system security which may result in disciplinary action.

 Staff Passwords are to meet complexity rules as set by the Identity and Access Management System.
 These complexity rules will include a minimum password length, character requirements and suitable password expiry period.
+See Table 1 below.

 In the event that access is required to University data that is held under a specific staff members user id and password and that staff member is unavailable to access the data due to unforeseen circumstances, a request to have the password reset may be made with the authorisation of the Vice Chancellor or delegated officer.
 This will only be considered when all other avenues to access the data have been exhausted.
 At the completion of the task accessing the required data, the password MUST be reset again and the staff member notified as soon as is practical.

 To ensure that all FedUni supplied desktop operating systems and applications are kept current and up-to-date, a central Patch Management Server will be used.
 This server will send out any operating system and / or software updates, to FedUni supplied PCs and laptops, that are required to address any known software vulnerabilities.
-These updates will be distributed at the discretion of ITS Services.
+These updates will be distributed at the discretion of IT Services.

 It will be the responsibility of system administrators to ensure that the servers under their control are kept updated with required operating system and software updates and patches.
-Periodic checks will be performed on servers to assess their vulnerability status by the Information Security Officer in consultation with system administrators.
+Periodic checks will be performed on servers to assess their vulnerability status by the ITS Security Officer in consultation with system administrators.